bit-in-that/mm/standards.md

    -  File paths should be set using the `here()` function from the `here` package

    -  All file paths should be relative

+- Inputs and parameters will be handled using `yaml` files and the `config` R package

 # Data standards